erco77/1a2-pic/README-debounce.txt

         d->thresh     = 15;
     }

   ..where the non-zero values would be determined empirically, depending on the needs of the application.
 In this case the values are in milliseconds, the values indicating and/or summing how long the input digital signal was in one state or another (on or off).

   This technique "cleans up" both sides of the signal; transitions to high, and transistions to low.

+  The code to implement the algorithm that makes use of the struct looks like this:

+      // Manage reading the raw input hardware signal and clean it up,
+      // using the Debounce struct to manage the signal processing.
+      //
+      void ManageInput(Debounce *d) {
+          if ( DIGITAL_INPUT ) {          // this is the hardware input bit
+              // Hardware bit ON?
+Might be noise, debounce.. if ( d->value < d->max_value ) {
+                  d->value += G_msecs_per_iter;
+                  if ( d->value > d->on_thresh ) {
+                      // SNAP ON.
+No longer "off" until above off_thresh d->thresh = d->off_thresh;
+                  }
+              }
+          } else {
+              // Hardware bit OFF?
+Might be noise, debounce.. if ( d->value > 0 ) {
+                  d->value -= G_msecs_per_iter;
+                  if ( d->value < d->off_thresh ) {
+                      // SNAP OFF.
+No longer "on" until above on_thresh d->thresh = d->on_thresh;
+                  }
+              }
+          }
+      }

+ This implements signal cleanup of the raw hardware digital input signal 'DIGITAL_INPUT', the resulting cleaned up digital output accessable by comparing these two values:

+     // Read the cleaned up input signal, and act upon it if ( d->value > d->thresh ) input_is_on();
+     else                        input_is_off();

+ See below for an actual walk through of how this algorithm/struct combo works.

 EXAMPLE OF SIGNAL CLEANUP
 -------------------------

   Consider the following noisy digital input signal, which has excessive noise on both the rising and falling edge.

       DIGITAL INPUT SIGNAL:
                              _     ____   _______________       __          _